 Post your press materials on your organization’s Web site and distribute through Business Wire.
 Any materials distributed through Business Wire and designated as a Convention release will automatically be uploaded to the Convention Website.

 Great news!
-We're partnering again with top editors to deliver the hottest breaking news at the 2018 BIO International Convention.
-This tabloid is distributed in high-traffic areas at the Boston Convention Center and nearby major hotel lobbies Tuesday, June 4 - Thursday, June 7.
+We're partnering again with top editors to deliver the hottest breaking news at the BIO International Convention.
+This tabloid is distributed in high-traffic areas at the BIO International Convention and nearby major hotel lobbies Tuesday - Thursday.
 This is a daily "must read" for attendees, so you don't want to miss out.
 All submitted requests will be subject to detailed review and evaluation for possible inclusion in the event publications.

 To begin the submission process, please keep the following questions in mind:

 Contact Andrew Segerman if you have any questions.